 - 1. Benchmark Administrator.
-Designate a Benchmark Administrator, as recommended by the Energy Action Plan, who will review monthly data to verify that utility data was updated and that the recommended practice has been followed. - 2.
+Designate a Benchmark Administrator, as recommended by the Energy Plan, who will review monthly data to verify that utility data was updated and that the recommended practice has been followed. - 2.
 Annual Reporting.
 Meet annual reporting requirements as identified in the Energy Action Plan (Section 1.1.7). - 3.
 Benchmarking Tool.
-Utilize the EPA's Energy Star Portfolio Manager as the benchmarking tool for the City's energy goals as prescribed in the Energy Action Plan (Section 1.1.4) - 4.
-Solar Energy ordinance.
-Consider establishing of a local energy ordinance to require new commercial and residential buildings to provide solar-generated power. - 5.
+Utilize the EPA's Energy Star Portfolio Manager as the benchmarking tool for the City's energy goals as prescribed in the Energy Plan (Section 1.1.4).

+- 4. Solar Energy ordinance.
+Consider establishing a local energy ordinance to require new commercial and residential buildings to provide solar-generated power. - 5.
 Wind Energy Ordinance.
-Evaluate establishing an ordinance to enable wind generation on residential and commercial buildings in Cathedral City.

-- 6. Shared heating and cooling.
+Evaluate establishing an ordinance to enable wind generation on residential and commercial buildings in the city. - 6.
+Shared heating and cooling.
 Encourage shared "district" heating and cooling between buildings. - 7.
 Community Choice Aggregator.
 Explore establishment of a Community Choice Aggregator to procure and sell electricity to Cathedral City residents at competitive rates. - 8.
 Energy-efficient public infrastructure.
 Implement a program to install the latest energy efficient technologies for street lights, parking lot lights, water conveyer pumps and traffic signals to meet City and state standards. - 9.
 Energy efficiency checklist.
 Establish bilingual energy efficiency handbooks for City departments, residential and commercial users with checklists for self-assessment and resource guides. - 10.
 Renewable energy resource guide.
 Produce a bilingual City resource guide for residential solar installation, including information on state and local regulations, incentives, and other third-party programs. - 11.
 Solar energy incentives.
 Develop a solar program and/or incentives for Cathedral City residents and businesses that encourages solar panel installation. - 12.
 Energy retrofits.
 Assist in distributing information about energy efficiency retrofit rebates and financing opportunities available to the residents and property owners such as Energy Upgrade California, the New Solar Homes Partnership, and the Western Riverside Council of Governments HERO program. - 13.
 Alternative Energy.
 Promote the incorporation of alternative energy generation (e.g., solar, wind, biomass) in public and private development. - 14.
 Solar Housing.
 Promote income-qualified solar housing programs that provide no- or low-cost solar for families living with limited or fixed incomes. - 15.
 Renewable energy production siting.
 Assess allowing renewable energy projects in areas zoned for open space, where consistent with other uses and values. - 16.
 City workshops.
 Hold annual demonstration workshops for City permitting and inspection staff to enhance understanding and familiarity with renewable and new technology and installation procedures. - 17.
 Youth education.
 Coordinate with schools and youth program to provide education and resources on renewable energy and energy efficiency. - 18.
 Business engagement.
-Coordinate with the Chamber of Commerce and SoCal Edison to educate businesses about opportunities
+Coordinate with the Chamber of Commerce and SoCal Edison to educate business about opportunities.

-General Plan Energy and Mineral Goal.
-The appropriate use of energy and mineral resources to assure that Resources Element both limited and renewable resources are sustainable in the long-term.
-Energy and Mineral Policy 1.
-Encourage conservation in the planning and construction of urban Resources Element uses and in the regional transportation system.
+General Plan Energy and Mineral Goal 1.
+The appropriate use of energy and mineral resources to assure that Resources both limited and renewable resources are sustainable in the long-term.